-Chris Abela, a consultant plastic, reconstructive and cosmetic surgeon, explains the benefits for children of treating skin injuries effectively and the best approach.
+A consultant plastic, reconstructive and cosmetic surgeon, explains the best approach to treating children’s skin injuries.

-As Mr Abela mentions in the video, we are pleased to help children with skin trauma, doing so can be important medically and cosmetically.
+As mentioned in the video, we are pleased to help children with skin trauma, doing so can be important medically and cosmetically.
 Our specialist dermatologists can equally assist with a wide range of childhood conditions.

 Skin rashes and diseases are common in children, many will disappear after a few weeks, even hours.
 They can still be uncomfortable for a child and worrying for their parents.

 Peadiatric dermatologists help with minor, or more serious skin conditions.
 They can lead to school absence, poor learning, or poor sleeping.
 A few will upset a child’s overall wellbeing and could have a negative affect on engagement, on confidence.